Roeland Wiersema

 Me

-I am a researcher at the Center for Computational Quantum Physics in the Flatiron Institute in New York.
+I am a researcher at the Flatiron Institute Center for Computational Quantum Physics (CCQ) in New York.

 Biography

 I grew up in the Netherlands, in the city of Nijmegen.
 I did my undergraduate studies at Radboud University, where I pursued a bachelor in Physics and Astronomy and a master's in Particle and Astrophysics.
 Under the supervision of Bert Kappen, I wrote a master's thesis on quantum-inspired machine learning.
 During my master's I founded a machine learning consultancy company with three of my friends.
-After completing some projects we decided to pursue different directions with some of use leaving for academia and some headed to industry.
+After completing some projects we decided to pursue different directions with some of us leaving for academia and some headed to industry.
 I decided on academia, and started my PhD at the University of Waterloo and the Vector Institute in 2020.
 I worked on variational quantum computing and machine learning for quantum many-body physics under the supervision of Juan Carrasquilla and Roger Melko.
-In 2024, I defended my PhD after writing a thesis titled Quantum Computing: Optimization and Geometry.
+During that time, I also enjoyed working and interacting with everyone at the PIQUIL, Roger's research group at the Perimeter Institute.
+In 2024, I defended my PhD after writing a thesis titled Quantum Computing: Optimization and Geometry (found here.).
 During my PhD, I worked with Xanadu Quantum Technologies on several projects, and did an internship at Los Alamos National Laboratory.

 My research is focused on computational methods for quantum many-body physics.
-Some of the methods that I used in my research are Quantum Computing, Tensor Networks and Neural Quantum States.
+Some of the numerical methods that I use in my research are quantum computing, tensor networks and neural quantum states.

 Related works: